USMNT's Ricardo Pepi's Premier League move to Fulham collapses on transfer deadline day, per reports

-Fulham will pay a transfer fee of roughly $44 million, according to Fabrizio Romano, while Pepi has already agreed to personal terms with the London-based club.
-The Cottagers have reportedly improved upon previous bids for Pepi's services, the most recent of which came in at $38 million, according to ESPN.
-The Pepi deal now hinges on PSV's ability to line up a replacement for the 23-year-old, who has 11 goals and two assists in 22 matches across all competitions for the Dutch side.
+Fulham agreed to pay a transfer fee of roughly $44 million, according to Fabrizio Romano, while Pepi had agreed to personal terms with the London-based club.
+The Cottagers reportedly improved upon previous bids for Pepi's services, the most recent of which came in at $38 million, according to ESPN.
+The Pepi deal, though, was always contingent upon PSV's ability to line up a replacement for the 23-year-old, who has 11 goals and two assists in 22 matches across all competitions for the Dutch side, and they were unable to do that before the end of the transfer window on Monday.

-For Fulham, Pepi could pitch into their attacking operation in the short-term after losing forward Rodrigo Muniz to a hamstring injury in November and selling Adama Traore to West Ham United in January.
+For Fulham, Pepi could have pitched in with their attacking operation in the short-term after losing forward Rodrigo Muniz to a hamstring injury in November and selling Adama Traore to West Ham United in January.
 In the long-term, Pepi could become a central figure of their attack if Raul Jimenez leaves on a free transfer next summer.

 "We'll see with Ricardo," Pochettino said in a press conference last week.
 "I think we'll see how he's going to come back and start to play and to perform and of course, he's a player that is on our radar, Ricardo.
 Hope that he can be fit and I think we have time to assess and of course, we are going to make the best decision for him and for us."